 Override Alarms: Any point that is overridden through the override feature of the graphic workstation software shall be reported as a Level 3 alarm.

 Analog Input Alarms: For each analog input, program an alarm message for reporting whenever the analog value is outside of the programmed alarm limits.
 Report a ‘Return-to-Normal’ message after the analog value returns to the normal range, using a programmed alarm differential.
-The alarm limits shall be individually selected by the Contractor based on the following criteria unless indicated differently in the sequence of operations:
+The alarm limits shall be individually selected based on the following criteria unless indicated differently in the sequence of operations:

 Space temperature, except as otherwise stated in sequence of operation: Level 3